Sjlowman/mars-rover/README.md

-# TypeScript project with Tests
+# Mars Rover project

-This repository can be used as a template for creating a TypeScript project using Jest for testing.
+This repository was initialise using the TechReturners template for creating a TypeScript project using Jest for testing.

 ## Instructions